 Economic activity leads to a wide range of environmental and social impacts.
 Environmental or Social Value Added can be calculated for every single environmental or social impact, respectively.
 As a result one will obtain a range of EnVAs and SoVAs reflecting every relevant environmental and social impact of a company (e.g. a green-house-potential-EnVA, an ozone- depletion-potential-EnVA, as well as a work-accidents-SoVA or an unpaid-overtime-SoVA).
-As already mentioned above we will first address a single impact case (chapter 4) in order to explain the main reasoning.
-In chapter 5 we will then develop the argument further based on a multiple impacts case to show how to deal with the more complex and realistic situation of multiple environmental and social impacts.

 The Environmental Value Added concept provides the basis for Sustainable Value Added.
 It serves to introduce a relative perspective as it assesses the eco-efficiency of a company in comparison to a benchmark.
 By doing so, it introduces an opportunity cost perspective to assessing corporate contributions to sustainability.
 The EnVA (or SoVA) indicates the extra value that is gained or lost due to the use of a given amount of environmental (or social) resources in a company in comparison to its use in a benchmark.
 In addition, it helps to convert eco-efficiency ratios into meaningful monetary terms.
 However, as shown above, to evaluate corporate contributions to sustainability it is not sufficient to look at eco- and social efficiency.
-Rather effectiveness aspects have to be taken into account.
+Rather effective-ness aspects have to be taken into account.
 This will be done in the following chapters.